A Five-Part Development Series for Nonprofit Leaders

 Effective Board Leadership

-This session, led by Julie Clark, BVU’s Vice President, Nonprofit Engagement, is designed as an interactive workshop that addresses the role of board and staff leaders in guiding and shaping a board to advance the organization to achieve full potential.
+This half-day session, led by Julie Clark, BVU’s Vice President, Nonprofit Engagement, is designed as an interactive workshop that addresses the role of board and staff leaders in guiding and shaping a board to advance the organization to achieve full potential.
 Topics typically covered include: